Skip to main content

 }

 The CLI returns immediately with structured JSON.
 Your video is generating in the background.
+For full control over every parameter, use video create with a JSON body:

-heygen video-agent create "Product demo walkthrough" \
+heygen video-agent create --request-schema

-4. Check the Status
+4. Check Status

-Poll for the result using the video ID returned from step 3:
+Poll for the result using the video_id returned from step 3:

 heygen video get vid_xyz789